 You may have a blinking or solid red light on your Hue Dimmer Switch.
 Or orange its hard to tell sometimes.
 To fix an unresponsive dimmer, you will have to do the hard reset.
 All that is needed is to press all 4 buttons at the same time for a few seconds until you see the green light.
 Let go and the LED light should flash green orange a few times and you are done.

-Waite a few minutes for you hub to recognise the dimmer and you are good to go.
+Waite a few minutes for you hub to recognize the dimmer and you are good to go.

 Hue Dimmer Soft Reset